 In an early childhood setting pedagogical documentation refers to the practice of collecting and displaying evidence of the different ways children think and learn over a specific period of time.
 The following article provides strategies for collecting pedagogical documentation for future planning.

-To support children achieve learning outcomes from the EYLF Framework, the following list gives educators examples of how to help children with their goals.
+To support children achieve learning outcomes from the EYLF Framework Version 2.0, the following list gives educators examples of how to promote children's learning in each individual learning outcome.
+These can be used when assessing children's learning, critically reflecting on the experiences planned, strategies to implement for each learning outcome and more.
 It also encourages and promotes each individual outcome throughout the early childhood setting.

-This is a guide for educators on what to observe under each sub learning outcome from the EYLF Framework, when a child is engaged in play and learning.
-Educators can plan experiences for the curriculum and for individual learning and gain an understanding on how children can achieve each individual outcome.
+This is a guide for educators on what to observe under each sub-learning outcome from the EYLF Framework Version 2, when a child is engaged in play and learning.
+Educators can plan experiences for the curriculum and for individual learning and gain an understanding of how children can achieve each individual outcome.